Budibase/website/content/blog/automation/what-is-operations-automation.md

 You might be thinking that this all sounds pretty familiar.
 And rightly so.
 There are a few different approaches to automation in the workplace, although they largely overlap in terms of the core techniques they use, so there aren’t too many surprises with automating operations.

-The difference is that these frameworks focus on different kinds of work across your business.
+The difference is that automation in operations management focus on different kinds of work across your business.

 The two main approaches here are:

 * Business process automation (BPA).
 * Workflow automation.

-[Workflow automation](https://budibase.com/blog/automation/workflow-automation/) is all about creating end-to-end systems for streamlining the flow of resources within a specific, discrete function.
+[Workflow automation](https://budibase.com/blog/automation/workflow-automation/) is all about creating end-to-end systems for streamlining the flow of resources within a specific, discrete function - so repetitive manual tasks in other words.

 BPA focuses less on end-to-end automation, and more on automating similar core tasks that are repeated in multiple processes, to boost efficiency more generally.
 Check out our ultimate guide to [business process automation ](/blog/automation/business-process-automation/)for more information.

 Operations automation can draw on either of these approaches.
+It might even use artificial intelligence or other more advanced automation platforms.

 The key is that operations teams can effectively streamline internal functions through automation, regardless of the framework that specific scenarios call for.